 At this point, we beg to differ.

-And since Bianca and Mallory are going to be popping up with us at SXSW, we checked in with the small but mighty duo to get the low down on their SG game.
+We checked in with the small but mighty duo to get the low down on their SG game.

 Can you tell us a little about your backgrounds and why PR was the right move for your careers?